PoisotLab/ms_metaweb_perspectives/README.md

 connectance [see *e.g.* @Wood2015Effects] and complexity [see *e.g.*
 @Galiana2022Ecological], from any of these local networks.
-These local networks (which capture the $\alpha$ diversity of interactions) are a subset of the metaweb's species and realized interactions, and have been called "metaweb realizations" [@Poisot2015Species].
+These local networks (which capture the $\alpha$ diversity of interactions) are a subset of the metaweb's species and its realized interactions, and have been called "metaweb realizations" [@Poisot2015Species].
 Differences between local networks and their metawebs are due to chance, species abundance and co-occurrence, local environmental conditions, and local distribution of functional traits, among others.
-Specifically, although co-occurrence can be driven by interactions [@Cazelles2016Theory], co-occurrence alone is not a predictor of interactions [@Blanchet2020Cooccurrence; @Thurman2019Testing], and therefore lack of co-occurrence cannot be used to rule out lack of a feasible interaction.
-Yet, recent results by @Saravia2021Ecological strongly suggested that the local (metaweb) realizations only respond weakly to local conditions: instead, they reflect constraints inherited by the structure of their metaweb.
+Specifically, although co-occurrence can be driven by interactions [@Cazelles2016Theory], co-occurrence alone is not a predictor of interactions [@Blanchet2020Cooccurrence; @Thurman2019Testing], and therefore the lack of co-occurrence cannot be used to infer the lack of a feasible interaction.
+Yet, recent results by @Saravia2021Ecological strongly suggested that local (metaweb) realizations only respond weakly to local conditions: instead, they reflect constraints inherited by the structure of their metaweb.
 This sets up the core goal of predictive network ecology as the prediction of metaweb structure, as it is required to accurately produce downscaled, local predictions.

 Because the metaweb represents the joint effect of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015Inferring], it holds valuable